What to Eat in Osaka with Kids and Kid-Friendly Restaurants

 Takoyaki

-Okay, I’m going to be honest here — my daughter does not like takoyaki and I don’t recommend it for younger kids like toddlers due to the choking hazard.
+Okay, I’m going to be honest here — my daughter didn’t like takoyaki until she was almost 5 years old.
+I also don’t recommend it for younger kids like toddlers due to the choking hazard.
 However, if you have older children, definitely give takoyaki a try.

 These balls of fried batter contain a piece of chopped octopus (hence the choking hazard) and are topped with a special sauce, mayonnaise, and bonito flakes.
 The texture is probably going to be unlike anything you’ve had before, which is why it’s worth a try.
 But don’t be too surprised if your kid doesn’t like it.

 You can ask to omit the octopus (ask “tako nashi dekimasuka?“) if you want to try it but are worried about the choking hazard.
-This is what we do for our daughter.
+This is what we did for our daughter when she was younger.

 You can buy takoyaki at various food stalls throughout the city.
 But if you want to try making it with your family, I recommend visiting Takonotetsu in Umeda.
 You can customize your takoyaki here by adding fillings such as cheese but try it at its most basic form first.
 You can also ask to omit the octopus (or just don’t put it in).
 They also serve okonomiyaki.

 Like kushikatsu, the inside of takoyaki can be very hot, so wait and take a quick bite to find out whether it’s okay for your child to consume.
 You can also poke a hole into the top using chopsticks to help it cool down faster.
-My daughter can’t eat a whole takoyaki anyway as it’s too big so we cut it in half.
+My daughter couldn’t eat a whole takoyaki anyway when she was a toddler so we cut it in half.
+Now that she’s older, she can eat six in one go!

 Kitsune Udon